BrutPitt/virtualGizmo3D/readme.md

     // N.B. vg::enums are ONLY mnemonic: select and pass specific vg::enum to framework (that can have also different IDs)

-    // passing the screen sizes to vGizmo3D: this auto-set the mouse sensitivity track.viewportSize(width, height);      // call it ALSO on reshape to re-adjust mouse sensitivity }
+    // passing the screen sizes calibrate drag rotation and auto-set the mouse sensitivity track.viewportSize(width, height);      // is necessary also to call when resize window/surface: re-calibrate drag rotation & auto-set mouse sensitivity
+}
 ```